Babies instinctively use all their senses to explore the world around them, and there are lots of things that you as parents can do to encourage them.

 Sometimes babies get a bit overwhelmed if there is too much stimulation.
 Give them a break by just holding them or singing quietly to them.
 If they look really tired, put them down for a nap.

 Remember, all babies develop at different rates, so don’t be alarmed if other babies of a similar age are doing things that your baby isn’t yet doing.
-If you have any concerns, talk to your public health nurse (health visitor).
+If you have any concerns, talk to your health visitor.

 Babbling, playing and laughing with your baby is great for your own wellbeing too – it helps you to develop a loving bond with your little one.